 Distinct vs unique values

-Extracting a list of distinct values means that each value from the original list is shown but without their duplications.
+Extracting a list of distinct values means that each value from the original list is returned once, even if they occur several times within the dataset.

 The option to choose between distinct and unique is in the third argument of the UNIQUE function.
 If the third argument is omitted, then “distinct” is assumed.